 We live in a pretty amazing time to be part of the global workforce.
 This is a time of growth and change, when work is no longer just a job; it’s a part of our lifestyle.
 It’s a time when employee experience is valued, monitored, and enriched.
 A time when employer and employee can speak honestly about each other’s performance.
-It’s also a time when employers understand that EX is worthy of their attention, it’s important, and it’s here to stay.
+It’s also a time when employers understand that employee experience is worthy of their attention, it’s important, and it’s here to stay.
 We’re ready to talk about employee experience strategy.

 What does a good employee experience strategy look like?

 Our president, David Maffei, likes to draw this picture to represent a great employee experience strategy.
 I won’t do it justice, but basically, it looks like a single Christmas tree made up of bunch of tiny Christmas trees.